fumieval/rhythm-game-tutorial/draft.md

 ![tutorial-active](images/tutorial-active-screenshot.png)

 However, when you actually play this, you may feel dissatisfied.
 It is because the interaction is still poor.
-If it would have more showy effects, it'll be exciting...
-OK, come along.
+If it would have more showy effects, it'll be exciting.
 Most rhythm games shows the recent evaluation of accuracy immediately. so players can notice whether their playing is good or bad.
-It is what we're going to do.

 Part II
 -----------------